zizitizi/my-devops-Roadmap/monitoring/S26monitoring.md

 What is the difference between Monitoring Tools and Log Analyzers?!

-monitoring is not log analyser. log analyser is directory path to app logs and sys logs ,.. then visualize on that logs. fro ex.: user report on logs. like: for backden ELK or elastik stack include: (elastik search (nms) - logstash (gather agent) - kibana (gui - we can use grafana))  - use to log application in backend.
+monitoring is not log analyser. log analyser is directory path to app logs and sys logs ,.. then visualize on that logs. fro ex.: user report on logs. like: for backdend ELK or elastik stack include: (elastik search (nms) - logstash (gather agent) - kibana (gui - we can use grafana))  - use to log application in backend.

 kibana is log analyser but grafana is log analyser+monitoring.